Olivia-Peng/BA882-pipeline_G10/mlops-pipeline/table-summaries.md

 - `predicted_occurrence`: A `FLOAT` indicating the predicted value.
 - `disease_code`: The `STRING` value of the disease code for the prediction.

----

-This structured layout ensures clarity and accessibility, providing a detailed reference for each table and its role in the pipeline.